Nimo

 Hooke's law F = kx applies only within the elastic limit; check for proportional region.

-Direct proportionality means a constant ratio; inverse proportionality means a product or square relationship changes inversely.
+Direct proportionality means a constant ratio; inverse proportionality indicates a product or square relationship changes inversely.

 Field lines show direction and relative magnitude; denser lines indicate stronger fields.